sgrund/XbrlParser/README.md

 # Xbrl-JSON Converter

-Your XBRL-based financial/business document from XML to Json format, according to XBRL Consortium recommendations (xbrl-json-CR-2017-05-02).
+Your XBRL-based financial/business document from XML to JSON format, according to XBRL Consortium recommendations (xbrl-json-CR-2017-05-02).

 How to convert a xBRL-XML report to xBRL-JSON (via file): https://youtu.be/Xr6v4jL535w;